otago-polytechnic-bit-courses/ID721001-mobile-application-development/07-view-model/README.md

 ```

 ## ViewModel Lifecycle
-ViewModel objects are scoped to the Lifecycle passed to the ViewModelProvider when getting the ViewModel.
-The ViewModel remains in memory until the Lifecycle it's scoped to goes away permanently: in the case of an activity, when it finishes, while in the case of a fragment, when it's detached.
+`ViewModel` objects are scoped to the `Lifecycle` passed to the `ViewModelProvider` when getting the `ViewModel`.
+The `ViewModel` remains in memory until either an activity finishes or a fragment detaches.

-Figure 1 illustrates the various lifecycle states of an activity as it undergoes a rotation and then is finished.
-The illustration also shows the lifetime of the ViewModel next to the associated activity lifecycle.
-This particular diagram illustrates the states of an activity.
-The same basic states apply to the lifecycle of a fragment.
+The following image demonstrates the various lifecycle states an **activity** when it undergoes a configuration change, then finishes.
+Also, this image demonstrates the lifetime of the `ViewModel` next to the **activity** lifecycle.

-You usually request a ViewModel the first time the system calls an activity object's onCreate() method.
-The system may call onCreate() several times throughout the life of an activity, such as when a device screen is rotated.
-The ViewModel exists from when you first request a ViewModel until the activity is finished and destroyed.
+A `ViewModel` is usually requested the first time the **system** calls the `onCreate()` or `onCreateView()` method.
+The system may call these methods several times throughout the life of a **UI controller** such as rotation a device's screen.
+The `ViewModel` exists from when you first request a `ViewModel` until the activity is finished & destroyed.